- Household Items

 Daystar needs volunteers who are capable of assisting our truck driver with the pick up or delivery of large items donated to or purchased from our Thrift Store.

 Assistants also help pick up and unload large quantities of food for the Food Pantry.
-They also assist donors unload their donations of items to the Thrift Store.
+They also assist donors unloading their donations of items to the Thrift Store.

-A truck assistant is usually scheduled from 8:30 a.m. to 1 p.m. on Monday, Tuesday, Wednesday or Thursday.
+A truck assistant is usually scheduled between 8:30 a.m. to 2 p.m. on Monday, Tuesday, Wednesday or Thursday.

 Volunteers are not needed to mow grass.
 We have contracted the services of Key Training Center for the mowing and edging of grassy areas, and the trimming and weeding of landscape beds.

 However, volunteers are needed throughout the year to improve the aesthetic appearance of the grounds.
-Tasks include: regular surveys of the grounds and trees, raking leaves and pine straw, mulching, repair of any damaged or diseased landscaping, maintenance of fences and signage, pressure washing of walkways and outbuildings, adding new plantings, and completing small improvement projects.
+Tasks include: regular surveys of the grounds and trees, raking leaves and pine straw, mulching, repair of any damaged or diseased plants and trees, maintenance of fences and signage, pressure washing of walkways and outbuildings, adding new plantings, and completing small improvement projects.

 We have one crew that comes almost every Monday and another that comes on most Thursdays.
 New volunteers may join either crew, or complete tasks assigned by the Executive Director according to a mutually agreed schedule.